sagar0710/particle-simul/README.md

 <p>This started as an attempt to use OpenGL while learning Computer Graphics in SE.
 Also really wanted to do this as a project related to physics for a long time.
 Even though it didn't turn out to be exactly what I had in ming, I had lot of fun doing this.<br>

-Even though this is not an accurate (ir for that matter, decently correct) simulator, I got to learn how to use Basic OpenGL, how game physics simulation and collision detection is done, and other things during this.</p>
+Even though this is not an accurate (for that matter, decently correct) simulator, I got to learn how to use Basic OpenGL, how game physics simulation and collision detection is done, and other things during this.</p>

 ## Compiling Information